box/developer.box.com/content/guides/embed/ui-elements/theming-branding.md

 <!--alex ignore -->
-With branding & themes for Box UI Elements you can customize the look of the embedded content explorer and uploader to your enterprise's requirements.
+With branding & themes for Box UI Elements you can customize the look of the embedded Content Explorer and Uploader to your enterprise's requirements.
 The tool provides a real-time live preview for an easy adjustment of the theme.

 <!--alex enable -->